Lukaol/HSG-Coding-Project/README.md

 **Sources**

-This program is based on the face mask detector by Balaji Srinivas https://github.com/balajisrinivas/Face-Mask-Detection.
-The dataset has also been downloaded from there.
+We followed a tutorial by Balaji Srinivas, available at https://www.youtube.com/watch?v=Ax6P93r32KU&t.
+The dataset has been downloaded from his GitHUb repository - https://github.com/balajisrinivas/Face-Mask-Detection.
 We have tweaked the learning process of the model and the program has also been enhanced with different functionalities.
 You are able to choose between using the local webcam or uploading a video that is saved on your computer.
 It is possible to save the output as a .avi video with your chosen filename and location.

 **Disclaimer**